2alin/openCV-Python-demos/album-transition/README.md

 ![plot of the transition delay function](https://github.com/2alin/openCV-demos/blob/master/album-transition/assets/delay_plot.png)

 ## Acknowledgements
-The pictures I take as a sample for the script are from  Schalk Neethling's [unsplash album](https://unsplash.com/@schalkneethling).
+The pictures that I take as a sample for the script are from  Schalk Neethling's [unsplash album](https://unsplash.com/@schalkneethling).